-Through support from The SCAN Foundation, CHCS is providing targeted technical assistance (TA) to help 10 states -- Arizona, Georgia, New Jersey, Nevada, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Virginia, and Washington -- develop and test innovative models for better managing and rebalancing LTSS.
-Participating states will focus on one, or in a few cases both, of the following priorities:
+Through support from The SCAN Foundation, CHCS provided targeted technical assistance (TA) to help 10 states -- Arizona, Georgia, New Jersey, Nevada, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Virginia, and Washington -- develop and test innovative models for better managing and rebalancing LTSS.
+Participating states focused on one, or in a few cases both, of the following priorities:

 Specific TA focus areas for these LTSS "paths" included: (1) communicating the value of managed LTSS; (2) using the Affordable Care Act to support rebalancing; (3) financial incentives for managed LTSS; (4) assessment and care planning tools; and (5) managed LTSS benefit design and performance measures.